ufo2011/NXP-MCUBootUtility/README.md

 ![NXP-MCUBootUtility_fixedSnvsKeyWin](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_fixedSnvsKeyWin.PNG)

 　　All operations are correct.
 Set Boot Mode to 2'b10(Internal Boot mode) via SW7 DIP switch on the board, and sets BT_CFG[1] to 1'b1 (Encrypted XIP is enabled).
 The rest remains all 0s.
 You can see that the BEE encrypted image is executed normally.
-　　BEE encryption is more secure than HAB encryption, because HAB encryption is static decryption after all.
+　　BEE encryption is more secure than HAB encryption, because HAB encryption can only be static decryption after all.
 When the HAB decryption is completed, all the image plaintext is stored in SRAM/SDRAM.
-If the hacker illegally accesses SRAM/SDRAM at this moment, it is possible to get all the plain text of the image(But don't worry, You can set JTAG access right for i.MXRT); and BEE encryption is dynamic decryption, where the CPU will go to decrypt somewhere, there is no complete image plaintext at any time, the hacker can never get all the image plaintext.
+If the hacker illegally accesses SRAM/SDRAM at this moment, it is possible to get all the plain text of the image(But don't worry, You can set JTAG access right for i.MXRT); and BEE encryption can be dynamic decryption, where the CPU will go to decrypt somewhere, there is no complete image plaintext at any time, the hacker can never get all the image plaintext.

 ##### 3.3.5 Mode 5: Enable dual-engine BEE encryption (user-defined Key)
 　　The fifth mode is the top security mode, which uses a user-defined Key to perform dual-engine BEE-level encryption on the image.
 Similar to the fourth mode (single-engine) principle, it is generally used in applications where product security is extremely high.
 The specific differences between single-engine BEE encryption and dual-engine BEE encryption are as follows: